 78. Nomination: form and content of etc.

-(1) Nominations may be in an approved form and shall —
+(1) A nomination must be in an approved form and must —

 (a) be signed by the candidate; and

-(b) state the surname and each christian or given name, the place of residence and occupation of the candidate and the form in which the candidate’s name is to be printed on the ballot papers for the election.
+(b) state the surname and each christian or given name, the place of residence and occupation of the candidate and the form in which the candidate’s name is to be printed on the ballot papers for the election; and